 What is a Cost Centre in Costing?

 In cost accounting, a cost centre is any department or function within an organisation for which costs are incurred.
-These centres are typically grouped by function, such as production, marketing or administration.
+Cost centres are utilised to separate financial activity according to the nature of the operation.

 Purpose of a Cost Centre